dodog/orphycleaner/README.md

 ## Overview

-OrphyCleaner is a tool that scans your Linux system for orphaned or unused application folders and helps you decide whether to keep or remove them to keep your system tidy.
-It provides descriptions of applications using multiple sources (Pacman, AUR, Flatpak) to make it easier to identify what a folder belongs to.
+OrphyCleaner is a lightweight GUI tool for Arch-based Linux that scans your home directory for orphaned or unused application folders and helps you decide whether to keep or remove them.

-This app is intended for Manjaro and other Arch-based Linux distributions.
 Feel free to modify it for your Linux distribution.

 Do you find OrphyCleaner useful?
 Buy me a [coffee ☕](https://ko-fi.com/dodog)